Inesgor/xwm-community/README.md

 ### Contribution Rules

 1. The patch author assumes responsibility for the continued support and maintainenance of their new patch.
-2. All new patches should be placed in the `patches/` folder.
+2. All new patches shall be placed in the `patches/` folder.
-3. When initializing a [Pull Request](https://github.com/mcpcpc/xwm-patches/pulls), you will also have to update the [Patch Index](#patch-index) section below.
+3. When creating a [Pull Request](https://github.com/mcpcpc/xwm-patches/pulls), remember to update the [Patch Index](#patch-index) section of this file below.
 4. All new patches can be applied using the `-p0` flag.
 5. When reporting existing patch [Issues](https://github.com/mcpcpc/xwm-patches/issues) or enhancement opportunities, be sure to mention the author (as mentioned in the index).